KhushbuRangari/JAVA/README.md

 # JAVA
-This Repository is a collection of Java programes as an assignments and practice by me.
+This Repository is a collection of Java programes that are assigned to and practiced by me.